-The DSO increase in the North America Segment is largely due to seasonality in invoicing, partially offset by the impact of the VA Agreement.
+The DSO decrease in the North America Segment is largely due to the impact of the VA Agreement.
 The DSO increase in the EMEA Segment was due to payment fluctuations in the region.
 The Asia-Pacific Segment's DSO decrease reflects an improvement of payment collections in China.
 The Latin America Segment's DSO decrease reflects collections from public health care organizations in certain countries.